jasonbayton/11ty/_src/android/how-to-locate-an-android-private-app-assigned-to-an-organisation-id.md

 ![](https://cdn.bayton.org/uploads/2021/02/image.png)

-When searching for an app which has been assigned to your organisation ID, you may note it is not immediately visible within the Google Play iFrame, nor on play.google.com/work.
+When searching for an app which has been assigned to your organisation ID, you may note it is not immediately visible within the Google Play iFrame.
 Often this is mistaken for propagation, however in reality it’s a limitation of Play today.

 A simple method to locating the app is simply searching for the package name, with `pname:` prepended to it, as follows: